 The Logger keeps track of temperature over time.
-The base level processor module is capable of reporting temperature history to AT&T's M2X service which can send email alerts if the temperature is outside of a specified range.
+The base level processor module is capable of reporting temperature history to AT&T's M2X service which can send a variety of alerts (email, text, phone) if the temperature is outside of a specified range.

 Use Case: Temperature Tracking

 Keep track of temperature over time.
 The history is a permanent record that can be used to make sure refrigeration is consistant or to watch a heating system.
 Track many locations and compare them.
 Report them to the cloud and combine many devices at different locations.

 Combined with current monitoring equipment like a Wattnode Pulse the Logger can watch electric consumption and/or Solar production.
 The Logger plots graphs of usage over time on web pages.
 This is live data watching energy consumption at our facility.
 We recommend choosing "Pulse_0" and asking for 144 columns.
 Then click the "DAY" button to see the energy consumption every 10 minutes.
 (NOTE: This system is an engineering system so it is not up all the time.)

 Connect a water meter to the Logger and the strategies used for electric consumption can monitor water consumption.
 Detecting a leaking toilet is no more than looking to see if intervals with no flow are absent.
 Sensors such as these can be directly connected with built in conversions to Gpm or Lpm.

 Medical supplies and foodstuffs have to be kept in controlled environments.
 Having a log of the environmental history can be critical to determining if the items are safe to use.

 Use Case: Animal Cage